 Full disclosure here from us that you should not expect a lot of power from cheap devices, and the fact that our list has some mini massage guns means that the stall force is much lower.

-We got a little lucky with Lifepro Dynasphere which has admirable stall force if you consider its price.
+We got a little lucky with Sportneer Elite and Lifepro Sonic which have pretty good stall force if you consider their price points.
 However, apart from it, the others aren’t as powerful.
-But, from our list, expect at least 30-plus lbs. stall force.
+But, from our list, expect at least 20-30-plus lbs. stall force.